cglondon71/elassandra/docs/elassandra/source/mapping.rst

 Mapping
 =======

-Basically, an Elasticsearch index is mapped to a cassandra keyspace, and a document type to a cassandra table.
+In essence, an Elasticsearch index is mapped to a Cassandra keyspace, and a document type to a cassandra table.

-Type mapping
+Type of mapping
 ------------

-Here is the mapping from Elasticsearch field basic types to CQL3 types :
+Below is the mapping from Elasticsearch field basic types to CQL3 types:

 .. cssclass:: table-bordered